GluuFederation/docs-oxd-prod/docs/sources/index.md

 ## Architecture
 The oxd Linux package includes the `oxd-server` which is a simple REST application. `oxd-server` is designed to work over the web (via `https`), making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.

 oxd saves data in own persistence (`h2`, `redis`) and acts as RP for OP.
 Therefore if client is created by oxd on OP side it is highly recommended to update client's data via oxd API.
-Otherwise if change client's data by configuring OP directly then data in oxd persistence can be outdated which can lead to confusion.
+Otherwise if change client's data by configuring OP directly then data in oxd persistence can be outdated which can lead to confusion and unexpected behavior.

 ![oxd-https-architecture](./img/oxd-https.jpg)